Mirror symmetry for the Tate curve via tropical and log corals: A tropical approach to homological mirror symmetry

-Let $\mathcal{T}$ be the space of corals of a good type.
-Define
+\begin{theorem} Let $\mathcal{T}$ be the set of tropical corals in $\trcone \RR$ which are of good type.
+For any tropical coral $h$, denote by $\psi_h$ the tropical Morse tree obtained from $h$.
+Then, the map

-where $\psi$ is the tropical Morse tree associated to $h$.
-We will prove that this map is a surjection in the next Theorem.
-We will show this for general tropical corals and for general tropical Morse trees we define in a moment.
-However, the roof generalizes straight forward for non-general cases (Remark \ref{treatNongeneral}). \begin{definition} A tropical Morse tree $\phi:\mathcal{R}\to\RR$ is called \emph{general} if all interior vertices of $\mathcal{R}$ are trivalent and at any vertex $v$ of $\mathcal{R}$ there is at most one adjacent edge to $v$ is contracted under $\phi$. \end{definition} We denote the space of general tropical Morse trees by $\mathcal{TMT}$. \begin{theorem} The map $\Psi: \mathcal{T} \lra \mathcal{TMT}$ defined in \ref{SurjectionTMT} is a surjection and the fiber of $\Psi$ over each $(\phi:\mathcal{R} \to \RR)\in \mathcal{TMT} $ is the space of general corals $\mathcal{T}_{(\Gamma,u)}$ of good type $(\Gamma,u)$, where $(\Gamma,u)$ is uniquely determined from $\phi$ by Proposition \ref{TMTdeterminesType}. \end{theorem} \begin{proof} Let $\phi:\mathcal{R} \to \RR$ be a tropical Morse tree and let $(\Gamma,u)$ be the type of the coral graph determined by $\phi$.
-Note that $(\Gamma,u)$ is a good type by the proof of Theorem \ref{TMTdeterminesType}.
+is a surjection, and the fiber over $\phi \in \mathcal{TMT}$ is the set of tropical corals of type $(\Gamma,u)$ determined by $\phi$. \end{theorem} \begin{proof} We show this for the general case (which suffices for our purposes in this paper, since we set up the tropical counting problem for general tropical corals in \S \ref{A tropical counting problem}).
+The proof for non-general cases follows analogously.
+Let $\phi:\mathcal{R} \to \RR$ be a general tropical Morse tree and let $(\Gamma,u)$ be the type of the coral graph determined by $\phi$ by Lemma \ref{TMTdeterminesType}.
+Note that $(\Gamma,u)$ is a good type.
 We will construct a general tropical coral $(h:\trcone \RR \to \RR) \in\mathcal{T}_{(\Gamma,u)}$ with $\Psi(h)=\phi$.
 Let $l$ be the number of positive vertices of $\Gamma$ and let